-In terms of big \textbf{data analysis}, HENP indeed forms us a golden playground.
-Copious amounts of multifarious data can be collected from HIC experiment detectors, astrophysical observatories, and also lattice QCD simulations.
-Many of the well-established physics models or software/packages also makes it feasible to generate large-scale simulation data, to which the disentangled physics understanding and correlation analysis are yet daunting with conventional methods.
-Thus, as a modern numerical method to process complex data for hidden pattern decoding, ML and DL techniques have provided a powerful tool for exploring physics across the different disciplines.
+In terms of big \textbf{data analysis}, HENP unequivocally presents a golden playground to us.
+Copious amounts of multifarious data can be gleaned from a variety of sources including HIC experiment detectors, astrophysical observatories, and lattice QCD simulations.
+Many of the well-established physics models and software/packages further facilitate the generation of large-scale simulation data, to which the disentangled physics understanding and correlation analysis are yet daunting with conventional methods.
+Thus, as a modern numerical method to process complex data for hidden pattern decoding, ML and DL techniques have provided a powerful tool for exploring physics across different disciplines.

-Besides being data-rich, a variety of areas in HENP are also \textbf{computation intensive}, with many of the accessible measurements such as billions of events from the detectors require understanding from theory simulations but not yet fully calculable in first principle's manner.
-For the purpose of whatever evolving or confirming our theory understanding, or exploring new physics for discoveries, the ability to perform efficient and prompt simulations is critical for many aspects of HENP.
-ML and DL have also made significant progresses in HENP computations, e.g., various algorithms have been developed to improve the simulation speed and accuracy~\cite{Shanahan:2022ifi}.
-Advanced calculations with faster and optimized models incorporate with ML methodologies allow for better prediction and comprehension in confronting data.
+Beyond being data-rich, numerous areas in HENP are notably \textbf{computation-intensive}, with many of the accessible measurements such as billions of collision events from the detectors requiring comprehension derived from theory simulations, yet remain not fully calculable in a first principle manner.
+For the purpose of either evolving or confirming our theory understandings, or exploring new physics for discoveries, the ability to perform efficient and prompt simulations is critical across many facets of HENP.
+ML and DL have also charted significant advancements in HENP computations, e.g., various algorithms have been developed to enhance the simulation speed and accuracy~\cite{Shanahan:2022ifi}.
+Advanced calculations with faster and optimized models in synergy with ML methodologies pave the way for better prediction and comprehension in confronting data.